The Human Truth Foundation

 Health:

 Tajikistan does relatively well in encouraging good health, compared to many other countries.
-Tajikistan comes in the best 20 in its suicide rate31.
+Tajikistan comes in the best 20 when it comes to its suicide rate31.
 It does better than average for its immunizations take-up32, its alcohol consumption rate33 and in its smoking rate34.
-But, there's bad news too.
-Tajikistan does worse than average in its average life expectancy11, its adolescent birth rate35 and in its fertility rate14.
-The number of overweight adults has increased by 14% during the last 40 years.
+Tajikistan does not succeed in everything, however.
+Tajikistan does worse than average when it comes to its average life expectancy11, its adolescent birth rate35 and in its fertility rate14.
+The number of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in Tajikistan improved by +9yrs in the 30 years from 1990, just over the global average improvement of +7.9yrs.
 Tajikistan's peak fertility rate was 7.04 in 1968.

 Life Expectancy